idiotMan321/idiotman1/README.md

-- 👋 Hi, I’m @tranly123
+- 👋 Hi, future me
-- 👀 I’m interested in playing COD all day!
+- I am a beginner idiot who struggle with basic syntax & OOP
-- 🌱 I’m currently learning java!
+- 05/14/25
-- 💞️ I’m looking to collaborate on ...
+- dont give up, you can do it!
-- 📫 How to reach me ...
+- happy coding!

 <!---
 tranly123/tranly123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.